palladius/genai-googlecloud-scripts/21-multimodal-gcf/README.md

-creating a function in RB and PY which tells you whats in an image or a video.
+Creating a function in RB and PY which tells you whats in an image or a video.

 Lets start with python.

+## python

+## ruby